 - I want to feel relaxed; I am going to take a yoga class

 What might happen if, instead of focusing on what you want to do or look like, you concentrate on how you want to feel?
-Might you become stronger, more energized, more relaxed?
-Might you be able to allow yourself to do different forms of the moment?
+Might you become stronger, more energized, and more relaxed?
+Might you allow yourself to do different forms of the moment?
 You don't know until you try.